-- 1. Sexual Misconduct, including without limitation child sexual abuse and any misconduct that is reasonably related to an underlying allegation of Sexual Misconduct; - 2.
-Criminal Charges or Dispositions involving Child Abuse or Sexual Misconduct; - 3.
+- 1. Sexual Misconduct, including without limitation child sexual abuse and any misconduct that is reasonably related to an underlying allegation of Sexual Misconduct: - 2.
+Criminal Charges or Dispositions involving Child Abuse or Sexual Misconduct: - 3.
 Misconduct Related to Reporting, where the underlying allegation involves Child Abuse or Sexual Misconduct; - 4.
-Aiding and Abetting, when it relates to the Center's process; - 5.
-Misconduct Related to the Center's Process; - 6.
-Other Inappropriate Conduct, as defined herein.
+Misconduct Related to Aiding and Abetting, Abuse of Process, or Retaliation, when it relates to the